REPRESENTATION MATTERS IN CSD

-One field.
-Two professions.
-Unlimited options.
-At its core, communication sciences and disorders (CSD) is about working with people to improve their speech, language, hearing, and other communication abilities.
-The goal of all CSD professionals is ultimately the same—to help humans effectively communicate—but how and where you work to achieve that goal is up to you.
-Start by choosing a career in one of CSD’s two professions: audiology and speech-language pathology.
+The discipline of communication sciences and disorders (CSD) is about working with people to improve their speech, language, hearing, and balance.
+The goal of all CSD professionals is ultimately the same—to help people improve their lives.